JohnKlad/n8n-one-click/README.md

 3. Copy the key and keep it ready for the installation step.

 ### Step 2: Prepare Your Environment
-Choose one of the two installation methods below and ensure the prerequisites are met.
+Choose one of the two installation methods below.

 #### Method A: Local Windows Installation
 Perfect for testing, development, and running workflows on your own PC.

 -   **Prerequisites**:
     -   A modern Windows 10 or Windows 11 PC.
-    -   **Docker Desktop** must be installed and running.
-Download it from the [official Docker website](https://www.docker.com/products/docker-desktop/).
+    -   **Docker Desktop**: n8n runs inside Docker.
+You are welcome to install it manually beforehand from the [official Docker website](https://www.docker.com/products/docker-desktop/).
+If Docker Desktop is not found on your system, don't worry—our installer will automatically handle the installation for you.

 #### Method B: Cloud VPS Installation (Recommended for Production)
 The best choice for a publicly accessible, secure, and scalable n8n instance.

 -   **VPS Requirements**:
-    -   **OS**: **Ubuntu 22.04 / 24.04 LTS** is strongly recommended.
+    -   **OS**: **Ubuntu 22.04 / 24.04 LTS** is recommended for best results.
 	-   *Also supports Debian 10/11/12 and other Ubuntu versions.*
 	-   *CentOS/RHEL/Fedora are not officially supported and may require manual adjustments.*
     -   **Hardware**: At least 1 vCPU, 2 GB RAM, and 20 GB SSD storage.
     -   **Networking**: Ports `22` (SSH), `80` (HTTP), and `443` (HTTPS) must be open.
 -   **Prerequisites**:
     1.  **Get a VPS**: From a provider like [DigitalOcean](https://www.digitalocean.com/), [Vultr](https://www.vultr.com/), or [Hetzner](https://www.hetzner.com/).
 Choose **Ubuntu 22.04 LTS** during setup.
     2.  **Get SSH Credentials**: Note down your server's IP Address, Username (usually `root`), and Password or SSH Key.
+    3.  **Docker**: n8n runs inside Docker.
+If it is not found on your VPS, our script will install it for you automatically.
+You do not need to do anything.
-    3.  **(Optional but Recommended) Use a Domain Name**:
+    4.  **(Optional but Recommended) Use a Domain Name**:
         -   Purchase a domain from any registrar.
         -   In your domain's DNS settings, create an **A-record** pointing your domain (e.g., `n8n.yourcompany.com`) to your VPS's IP address.
         -   Allow some time for DNS to propagate (can take up to 24 hours, but is often much faster).